floriandejonckheere/utu-thesis/thesis/chapters/06-automated-modularization/01-introduction.typ

 = Automated modularization <automatedmodularization>

-In this chapter, we investigate the state of the art in automated technologies for modularization of monolith codebases.
+In this chapter, we investigate the state of the art in (semi-)automated technologies for modularization of monolith codebases.
-Using a systematic literature review, we identified and categorized existing literature on automated modularization of monolith codebases.
+Using a systematic literature review, we identify and categorize existing literature on (semi-)automated modularization of monolith codebases.
+We focus in particular on the identification of microservices candidates in monolith codebases, as this is a crucial step in the migration from monolith to microservices architecture.

 == Plan

-Using the systematic literature review, we answered the following research question:
+Using the systematic literature review, we answer the following research question:

-*Research Question 2*: What are the existing approaches and tools for automated microservice candidate identification in monolith codebases?
+*Research Question 2*: What are the existing approaches and tools for (semi-)automated microservice candidate identification in monolith codebases?

-The motivation for the research question is discussed in @introduction.
+The motivation behind the research question is discussed in @introduction.

-In current literature, several systematic mapping studies related to microservices architecture have been conducted @alshuqayran_etal_2016 @pahl_jamshidi_2016, as well as systematic literature reviews related to microservice decomposition /* TODO: systematic literature reviews */.
+In the current literature, several systematic mapping studies related to microservices architecture have been conducted @alshuqayran_etal_2016 @pahl_jamshidi_2016, as well as systematic literature reviews related to microservice candidate identification @schmidt_thiry_2020, @abgaz_etal_2023.
-However, the methods discussed in these studies are mostly aimed at aiding the software architect in identifying microservice candidates, rather than providing automated solutions.
+However, the methods discussed in these studies are mostly aimed at assisting the software architect in identifying microservice candidates, rather than providing automated processes.
-Therefore, we believe that there is a need for a systematic literature review aimed at summarizing existing literature regarding automated and semi-automated methods for modularization of monolith codebases.
+Therefore, we believe that there is a need for a systematic literature review aimed at summarizing existing literature regarding (semi-)automated methods for modularization of monolith codebases.

-Automated methods for modularization are techniques that autonomously perform the entire decomposition process, without requiring intervention of a software architect.
+Automated methods for modularization are techniques that autonomously perform the decomposition process, without requiring intervention of a software architect.
-The resulting architecture is then presented to the software architect for validation and implementation.
+The resulting architecture can then be validated and implemented by the software architect.
 Semi-automated methods for modularization are techniques that assist the software architect in the decomposition process, but do not perform the entire process autonomously.
-The software architect is required to make decisions during the process, and is left with several final proposals to choose from.
+The software architect is required to make decisions during the process, and is often left with several final proposals to choose from.
 Automated methods are of particular interest, as they take away the manual effort required from the software architect to analyze and decompose the monolith codebase.

 As a search strategy, the following platforms were queried for relevant publications: